Home Warranty When Buying a House: Buyer & Seller Guide

 Real Estate Agent as Gift

 In some markets, real estate agents purchase home warranties as a closing gift for their clients.
-This generous gesture typically costs the agent $500-$700 and provides buyers with a full year of protection.
-Agents use this strategy to:
+This generous gesture typically costs the agent $400 to $700 and provides buyers with a full year of protection.
+Learn more about how agents use warranty programs to:

 • Differentiate their services